pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

      /usr/local/zephyr-sdk[-x.y.z]
      ```

      Where [-xyz] is optional text that can be any text, such as -0.16.1.
-The directory cannot be moved after the SDK is installed。 Then install the Zephyr toolchain：
+The directory cannot be moved after the SDK is installed.
+Then install the Zephyr toolchain：

      ```console
      $ tar xvf zephyr-sdk-0.16.1_linux-x86_64.tar.xz